What Is a Conventional Loan?

 - Stricter credit score requirement.
-Conventional loans generally require higher credit scores compared with mortgages backed by government programs, so it can be more difficult to qualify.
+Conventional loans generally require a higher credit score when compared with mortgages backed by government programs, so it can be more difficult to qualify.

 - Higher down payment requirement.
-To get a conventional loan, you typically need a down payment of at least 5%, unless you qualify for special programs.
+To get a conventional loan, you need a down payment of at least 3%.
 Some government-backed loans allow borrowers to make a smaller down payment or no down payment at all.

 Alternatives to Conventional Loans